-After filing the FAFSA, several steps will ensure that you will receive aid you are eligible for.
+After filing the FAFSA, several steps will ensure that you receive the aid which you are eligible.

 Remember, after Chaminade has sent you an award letter you must first accept the award in order to use it.
 In order to take out a loan that you have accepted, you must be sure to fill out all loan paperwork.